Is my solenoid Valve Rusty?

 You can prevent rust particles in the system by cleaning the process pipework and equipment before installing, installing quality equipment that does not contain ANY rust generating materials and by fitting a magnetic descale unit upstream.

-Water Hardness the affects on Solenoid Valves.
+Water Hardness, the effects on Solenoid Valves.

-Hard water under a threshold of 20-25 French degrees the valve should not be affected by scale build ups provided that the system undergoes regular servicing.
-Nickel plated bodies and covers offer a better resistance but the best solution would be a motor actuated ball valve.
-If you are aware of possible scale build ups then you should have equipped the plant with a water softening system, since water treatment is the only solution to be recommended when solenoid valves are to be used.
+Hard water under a threshold of 20-25 French degrees the valve should not be affected by scale build-ups provided that the system undergoes regular servicing.
+Nickel plated bodies and covers offer a better resistance, but the best solution would be a motor actuated ball valve.
+If you are aware of possible scale build-ups, then you should have equipped the plant with a water softening system, since water treatment is the only solution to be recommended when solenoid valves are to be used.

 French degrees (°f) (shares symbol with degree Fahrenheit, but in lower case) - conversion to mg/L calcium: divide by 0.25One degree French corresponds to one part calcium carbonate in 100,000 parts of water.